 Future of our Fisheries

-The Future of our Fisheries is an MPI programme to ensure the sustainable economic, social, and cultural value of New Zealand’s fisheries.
-Find out about what changes are happening, what’s staying the same, and the consultation process for this programme.
+The Future of our Fisheries is a programme to ensure the sustainable economic, social, and cultural value of New Zealand’s fisheries.
+Find out about the changes, what’s staying the same, and the consultation process.

 Sustainable fisheries for every New Zealander